 You are warmly invited to join us for a summer celebration of all things Medieval and Early Modern.
 As well as a wide selection of papers highlighting new research from undergraduate and postgraduate students, early career researchers and staff, you will be able to join us for lively roundtables and workshops.
-Owing to the currentContinue reading “Conference: Medieval & Early Modern Studies Festival, 12-13 June 2020”
+Owing to the currentContinue reading “Conference: Medieval and Early Modern Studies Festival, Online, 12-13 June 2020”

 As part of Becket 2020, this one-day conference combines presentations by experts on seals with a visit to the Cathedral Archives and Conservation Studio.